7 Etiquette Rules for Writing Emails in Japanese

 As for making phone calls, it is also better to keep it minimum except when it is urgent.

-However, writing emails in a professional manner can definitely lead to better communication and result in successful business.
+As is the case in any other languages, writing Japanese emails in a professional manner can lead to better communication and successful businesses.